Noelia Voigt

-Noelia Victoria Voigt (born November 1, 1999) is an American interior designer, model and beauty pageant titleholder who was crowned Miss USA 2023 and represented the United States at the Miss Universe 2023, where she placed in the Top 20.
+Noelia Victoria Voigt Hendrix (born November 1, 1999) is an American interior designer, model and beauty pageant titleholder who was crowned Miss USA 2023 and represented the United States at the Miss Universe 2023, where she placed in the Top 20.

-Early life and career
+Life and career

-Voigt is the daughter of the American, Jack Voigt, and the Venezuelan, Jackeline Briceño.
+Voigt is the daughter of an American former baseball outfielder, Jack Voigt, and a Venezuelan, Jackeline Briceño.
 She is the first Venezuelan-American to earn the title Miss Utah USA and eventually Miss USA.
 She attended Pine View School for the Gifted in Osprey, Florida.

 Voigt has said she wanted to compete in pageants as a child, but her mother made her wait until she became a teenager.
 After competing in her first pageant at age 16, she faced bullying by her peers which inspired her to take up a platform of anti-bullying.
 In 2021, Voigt authored a children's book called Maddie the BRAVE, inspired by Madison Whitsett, a 9-year-old who died by suicide after being bullied at her school in 2018.

 Voigt attended the University of Alabama and is a licensed esthetician and lash technician.
+On September 29th, 2025, she married her longtime partner Jack Hendrix.